bitcoinhodler/glacier-psbt/README.md

 * PSBTs can get large.
 It might require multiple QR codes to transmit back and forth.
-The QR standard has a mechanism for this ("structured QR codes") but it is not well-supported by the popular QR apps, especially phone apps.
+The QR standard has a mechanism for this ("structured append") but it is not well-supported by the popular QR apps, especially phone apps.

 # References